damir-sijakovic/artix/minimal_desktop.md

 ## Install packages

-After base install you have rebooted into new system.
-Then run:
+After base install and when you have booted into new system, run:

         sudo pacman -S xfce4 xfce4-goodies pamac firefox